Kali-Prem/Tor-ip-changer/README.md

 ## 📄 License

-MIT License — free to use, modify, and learn responsibly.
+MIT License — free to use.

 ---

 ## 🤝 Contributing

 Pull requests are welcome.
 Suggestions, issues, and improvements are appreciated.